DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-12/loudness/_index.md

 - **Loudness:** How intense a sound *feels* subjectively.
 - **Prominence:** What grabs your **attention** in the mix.
-- **Key Idea:** The most prominent sound isn't always the physically loudest
+- **Key Idea:** The most prominent sound isn't always the most intense (SPL)
     - Example: A quiet but unexpected shaker entry might be more *prominent* than a constant loud pad sound.
 - Attention directs perception

 {{% note %}}

-- Our attention plays a huge role in listening: focusing intensely on a specific sound can actually make it seem louder than it physically is relative to other sounds.
+- Our attention plays a huge role in listening: focusing intensely on a specific sound can actually make it seem more intense than it physically is relative to other sounds.
 This highlights the critical difference between *prominence* (what stands out psychologically) and *loudness* (the perceived intensity).
 - What makes a sound prominent?
 It could be its loudness, but it could also be factors like:
     - **Novelty:** A new sound entering the texture.
     - **Timbre:** A unique or contrasting sound color.